The-DevSec-Blueprint/devsecblueprint.github.io/docs/projects/devsecops-home-lab/installation-and-configuration/monitoring-tools/prometheus.md

       - job_name: 'node_exporter'
         static_configs:
           - targets: ['localhost:9100']

+      - job_name: 'jenkins'
+        metrics_path: /prometheus/
+        static_configs:
+          - targets: ['<your_up_address>:8080']
      ```

-     >**NOTE**: This will configure Prometheus to scrape information from the running Docker containers within the environment.
+     >**NOTE**: This will configure Prometheus to scrape information from the running Docker containers within the environment and the Jenkins server.

 4. **Run Prometheus with Docker-Compose**